Path-Check/paper-cred/SPECIFICATION.md

 | `1` | `2` |     | `1/2`   |
 | `1` | `2` | `3` | `1/2/3` |
 | `1` |     | `3` | `1//3`  |

-## Signing Signature

-The cryptographic tool must sign a SHA256 hash of the UTF-8 byte array of the **uppercased**, **percent-encoded** payload, as found in the URI.
-Some libraries already perform this hashing and encoding operation, others require developer to force a non-default hash function.

-The resulting signature in Distinguished Encoding Rules (DER) format must be then encoded in Base32 ([RFC4648](https://tools.ietf.org/html/rfc4648)), removed the added padding (`=`) and added to the URI.

 ## Which Characters Need Encoding?